 Popular activities and programs among computer science majors

-RMC students sitting in front of monitors during e-sports competition
+RMC students sitting in front of monitors during e-sports competition, a frequent extracurricular for Computer Science majors.

 ESports